Australian gold rushes: 1857/8: Canoona near Rockhampton, Queensland

-This first Queensland goldrush resulted in about 15,000 people flocking to this sparsely populated area in the last months of 1858.
-This was, however, a small goldfield with only shallow gold deposits and with no where near enough gold to sustain the large number of prospectors.
-This goldrush was given the name of the 'duffer rush' as destitute prospectors "had, in the end, to be rescued by their colonial governments or given charitable treatment by shipping companies" to return home when they did not strike it rich and had used up all their capital.
+This first Queensland gold rush resulted in about 15,000 people flocking to this sparsely populated area in the last months of 1858.
+This was, however, a small goldfield with only shallow gold deposits and with nowhere near enough gold to sustain the large number of prospectors.
+This gold rush was given the name of the 'duffer rush' as destitute prospectors "had, in the end, to be rescued by their colonial governments or given charitable treatment by shipping companies" to return home when they did not strike it rich and had used up all their capital.

-The authorities had expected violence to break-out and had supplied contingents of mounted and foot police as well as war ships.
+The authorities had expected violence to break out and had supplied contingents of mounted and foot police as well as warships.
 The New South Wales government (Queensland was then part of New South Wales) sent up the "Iris" which remained in Keppel Bay during November to preserve the peace.
 The Victorian government sent up the "Victoria" with orders to the captain to bring back all Victorian diggers unable to pay their fares; they were to work out their passage money on return to Melbourne.

 O'Connell had reported that "we have had some trying moments when it seemed as if the weight of a feather would have turned the balance between comparative order and scenes of great violence".
 According to legend, both O'Connel and Chapel were threatened with lynching.